Interpretable CNN-Multilevel Attention Transformer for Rapid Recognition of Pneumonia from Chest X-Ray Images: Experiments

-DL models, long regarded as 'black boxes', lack credibility in medical applications because they are too unexplainable.
-We use Grad-CAM\cite{selvaraju2017grad} to extract weights from the proposed CMT model in some CXR images with lung disease and visualize the weight matrix and feature activation maps, as shown in Fig. \ref{F7}.
-Where the darker color represents that the model pays more attention to the features in that region.
-Clearly, the model focuses on the lung region, and the darkest region has more influence on the recognition results than other regions.
-This demonstrates that our proposed CMT can focus more on the essential feature regions and ignore other noisy or minimally important feature regions to complete the recognition of lung disease in CXR images.
+DL models, long regarded as 'black boxes' due to their feature extraction and attention mechanism, are unclear and lack credibility in real medical applications.
+To explore the interpretability of the proposed CMT, we use Grad-CAM~\cite{selvaraju2017grad} to extract weights from the model in CXR image examples with lung disease and visualize the weighing matrix and feature activation maps for presenting the region of the model's attention.
+The visualization results are shown in Fig.~\ref{F7}.
+The region covered by darker color represents that the proposed CMT pays more attention to it and contains lots of task-related information.
+The proposed CMT focuses on the lung region, which has more influence on the recognition results than other regions.
+This demonstrates that our proposed CMT can focus more on the effective information across different regions in CXR images and ignore other noisy and minimally important features to obtain excellent recognition performance.